-71. Babel's Streams.

-- Written for the Lyre, by the Rev. D. R. Thomason, recently from England. - OH no, we cannot sing the songs, Made for Jehovah's praise; Our sorrowing harps refuse their strings, streams Are hung on willows wet; And Zion we no more shall see; But we can ne'er forget.
+- 71. Babel's Streams. - Written for the Lyre, by the Rev. D. R. Thomason, recently from England. - 1 Он no, we cannot sing the songs, Made for Jehovah's praise; - Our sorrowing harps refuse their strings,

 To Zion's gladsome strains.